Pakistan International Airlines Flight 8303: Flight crew performance

 The investigation highlighted several factors in relation to the performance of the flight crew and their past in aviation.
 Captain Gul had a history of excessive flight hours; an analysis of his flying hours between 2017 and 2019 showed that he flew 33% more than the average for all other PIA A320 captains and he was issued a notice by the Pakistan Civil Aviation Authority (PCAA) about exceeding duty time limitations.
 In 2014, he was considered for a supervisory position on ATR aircraft but was not recommended due to lack of technical knowledge and general awareness.
 An analysis of Gul's flights in the twelve months prior to the accident showed multiple high-speed approaches, excessively high approaches, high rates of descent, long flare distances, GPWS warnings, a lack of go-arounds, and unstabilized approaches.
 As part of the investigation, an aviation psychologist wrote, "He was of bossy nature, firm, dominant and overbearing.
 He had below average intelligence.
 He [tended] to have little regard for the authority.
 He had low mechanical comprehension with low comprehension of space relations.
 His level of stress tolerance was also quite inadequate."
 During Gul's first psychiatric evaluation, he was not recommended for a cadet pilot position by the panel at PIA.
 Subsequently, he got declared fit for cadet pilot by five other psychiatrists.
-Although the PIA psychiatric panel initially denied Gul's application, but after he filed a petition to the Wafaqi Mohtasib, they sided with him and he was declared fit.
+The PIA psychiatric panel initially denied Gul's application, but after he filed a petition to the Wafaqi Mohtasib, they sided with him and he was declared fit.

 First Officer Azam also had difficulties in his past.
 During initial simulator checks on ATR aircraft in July 2014, he passed with three "satisfactory with briefing" remarks on engine failure after V_{1}, emergency procedures, and procedure execution and adherence.
 Later during his initial line check in December, he passed with two more satisfactory with briefing remarks.
 As a result, he was placed under supervision by a Pakistan Civil Aviation Authority (PCAA) inspector the next year which withheld his promotion to an A320 first officer in February 2016.